 The fondue, including the bread, costs 28.50 CHF.
 Adding fruit cost an additional 7.00 CHF.

 If you want to try raclette, they have many options waiting for you!
 A basic raclette costs 28.50 CHF.

-The restaurant has been running since 1898.
-They focus on regional produce.
-Their wines are even vegan!
+The restaurant has been running since 1898 with a focus on regional produce.
+You can find excellent vegan options – including vegan wines!

 They have a range of options, from Indian to pasta.
 Check out their interesting options in the “Vegetarian Butcher” section.

 The prices at Haus Hiltl range from 27.50 – 38.00 CHF.
 These are pretty standard prices for a meal in Zurich, even though Hiltl is very well rated and uses excellent ingredients.

 You’ll notice I didn’t mention dessert above.
 Although chocolate fondue and vegan puddings are available, I opted to save my sweet tooth for Sprungli.

 End you perfect one day in Zurich with a box of truffles from Sprungli, my favourite chocolatier in the city.

 Get an assortment to test out different flavours (like the champagne truffles).
 I managed to make 6 truffles last a few days, but I’m still not sure how I had enough willpower.

 If you’ll be leaving Switzerland soon, Sprungli truffles make an excellent gift for friends and family.
 Or the perfect plane food to help cure those end-of-vacation blues.